River Cam: Swimming

-The local swimming club's annual swim from the Mill pond to Jesus Green was cancelled for some years in the past because of higher pollution levels.

-Swimming on the upper river is popular in the summer, and people bathe at Grantchester Meadows all year round.
+Swimming on the upper reaches, between Byron's Pool and King's Mill Weir, is popular in the summer, and people bathe at Grantchester Meadows all year round.
 Hardy bathers take part in the New Year's Day swim.

 Navigation

 Cambridge had been an inland port due to its location on the River Cam prior to the draining of the Fens.
 As the university colleges rose in importance, the course of the river through the town, known as the Backs, was moved further to the east to accommodate their new buildings.
 A report conducted in 1618 by Richard Atkyns highlighted the problems caused by sandbanks above Clayhithe and watermills obstructing navigation.
-An order made by the parliamentary Committee of the Association in 1643 regulated use of the river for trade, but the biggest change was the construction of Denver Sluice on the River Great Ouse, which reduced river levels on the lower river as tidal waters were excluded from the Ouse.
+An order made by the parliamentary committee of the association in 1643 regulated use of the river for trade, but the biggest change was the construction of Denver Sluice on the River Great Ouse, which reduced river levels on the lower river as tidal waters were excluded from the Ouse.
 Both the university and the Corporation of Cambridge complained to Parliament in 1697 that the trade route to the town from King's Lynn had been severely impaired.

-In 1699, the Corporation sought to obtain an Act of Parliament which would allow them to improve the river from Clayhithe to Queens Mill at Cambridge.
-This was obtained on 27 February 1702 and created the Conservators of the River Cam, a legal body with authority to charge tolls for use of the river, which ranged from four shillings (20p) a ton for wine to one penny (0.4p) per person for passengers.
-The Conservators, of which there were a maximum of eleven, had powers to mortgage the tolls, in order to raise capital for improvements to the river immediately.
+In 1699, the corporation sought to obtain an act of Parliament which would allow them to improve the river from Clayhithe to Queens Mill at Cambridge.
+The River Cam Navigation Act 1702 (1 Ann.
+St. 2. c.
+11) was obtained on 27 February 1702 and created the Conservators of the River Cam, a legal body with authority to charge tolls for use of the river, which ranged from four shillings (20p) a ton for wine to one penny (0.4p) per person for passengers.
+The conservators, of which there were a maximum of eleven, had powers to mortgage the tolls, in order to raise capital for improvements to the river immediately.
 This they did, and built sluices at Jesus Green, Chesterton, Baits Bite and Clayhithe.
 Most of the tolls were collected at Clayhithe.

 Prior to 1722, Denver sluice had been destroyed, and although Cambridge Corporation opposed its reconstruction, it was rebuilt by 1750.
 The river entered a period of steady profitability, with toll receipts rising from £432 in 1752 to over £1,000 by 1803.
 In 1835 they peaked at £1,995, and then declined slightly until 1846.
-The Convervators also raised some revenue from rents on the public houses which they owned adjacent to each of the sluices.
-Another Act of Parliament was obtained on 21 July 1813 which allowed the Conservators to alter the tolls and charge penalties, while the South Level Act of 1827 created Commissioners who had responsibility for the river below Bottisham.
+The conservators also raised some revenue from rents on the public houses which they owned adjacent to each of the sluices.
+Another act of Parliament, the River Cam Navigation Act 1813 (53 Geo.
+3. c. ccxiv), was obtained on 21 July 1813 which allowed the conservators to alter the tolls and charge penalties, while the South Level Act 1827 (7 & 8 Geo.
+4. c. xlvii) created commissioners who had responsibility for the river below Bottisham.
 This act also appointed the vice-chancellor of the university and the mayor as navigation commissioners.
-The Conservators built locks at Baits Bite and Bottisham, and removed the sluice at Chesterton.
+The conservators built locks at Baits Bite and Bottisham, and removed the sluice at Chesterton.